Rational components of Hilbert schemes: strata that are open subsets of an Hilbert scheme

-The same holds for every smooth, irreducible component of $\Supp \hilbp$. \begin{proof} If $H$ is a smooth, irreducible component of $\hilbp$, then it is also reduced.
-Thanks to Theorem \ref{th:aperto} we know that an open subset of $H$ is an affine homogeneous variety with respect to a positive graduation.
-Moreover this open subset is also smooth and so it is isomorphic to an affine space, by Corollary \ref{th:liscio}. \end{proof} \end{cor}
+\emph{\ref{it:aperto_iii})} If $H$ is a smooth, irreducible component of either $\hilbp$ or $\Supp \hilbp$, then it is also reduced.
+Thanks to the previous item we know that an open subset of $H$ is an affine homogeneous variety with respect to a positive grading.
+Moreover this open subset is also smooth and so it is isomorphic to an affine space, by Corollary \ref{th:liscio}. \end{proof} \end{theorem}